The Faces of KION North America: Our Leaders on Leadership – Bob Menges, Technical Support Training Manager

 I’ve been in the technical training business for over 30 years as a Technical Training Instructor, Training Requirements Analyst, and Training Manager.
 However, my background was in the aviation industry; I’d never been in the Material Handling industry before KION North America.
 In late 2015, I saw that KION North America was looking for someone to build a technical training department from the ground up.
 Rarely does someone get a chance to enter a role that does not exist and create a program from the ground up.
 This potential role was an exciting opportunity for me, so I jumped at the chance to apply for the position and was blessed to be brought onboard.

-Related Post: The Faces of KION North America: Our Leaders on Leadership - Craig Romine, Quality Manager
+Related Post: The Faces of KION North America: Lori Yeargain, Inventory Control Specialist

 What are the most important attributes of successful leaders today?